cheertsang/LaMeraChimba/LaMeraChimba_4L_per_S_sed_tank.md

 The steps we will follow to create our final design are as follows:

 1. Calculate plant capacity
-2. Bottom geometry and jet reverser design
+2. Plate settler specifications (dimensions, spacing)
-3. Inlet manifold and diffuser specifications
+3. Bottom geometry design
-4. Plate settler specifications (dimensions, spacing)
+4. Inlet manifold and diffuser specifications

 ### Important Constraints